nilsbunger/parcel-browser/README.md

 You don't need this section if you're using data that's already loaded into our cloud DB.
 But if you're loading new data, or setting up a new DB, follow these instructions:

-1. Download Parcels, Building_outlines (under MISCELLANEOUS), and Zoning_base_sd ZIP files from https://www.sangis.org/ .
+1. Download Parcels, Building_outlines (under MISCELLANEOUS), Zoning_base_sd, and Topos_2014_2Ft_PowayLaMesa ZIP files from https://www.sangis.org/ .
 You'll need a free account.
+Get the associated PDF files as well, as they are useful in describing what the data means.
 2. Unzip and put all files in world/data/
 3. Load the shape files into the DB:
-`[LOCAL_DB=1] ./manage.py load Zoning`
+`LOCAL_DB=1 ./manage.py load Zoning`
-`[LOCAL_DB=1] ./manage.py load Parcel`
+`LOCAL_DB=1 ./manage.py load Parcel`
-`[LOCAL_DB=1] ./manage.py load Buildings`
+`LOCAL_DB=1 ./manage.py load Buildings`
+`LOCAL_DB=1 ./manage.py load Topography Topos_2014_2Ft_PowayLaMesa.shp`

 4. Run ETL jobs as necessary, eg:
-`[LOCAL_DB=1] ./manage.py analyze_parcels rebuild` - populates the analyze_parcels table
+`LOCAL_DB=1 ./manage.py analyze_parcels rebuild` - populates the analyze_parcels table

 Note: include LOCAL_DB=1 in all commands if using local database.
 Don't include the brackets!

-# Jupyter notebook
+# Scripts

-For easier analysis and plotting, we have Jupyter notebooks which are connected into Django's model system.
-Just run `[LOCAL_DB=1] jupyter-lab` from the h3-gis directory to get started.
-It will pop open a local browser where you can select or create a file.

-Start from `notebooks/parcel_play.ipynb` .
-Cell 1 is general setup for Django model access and other useful imports ; you might want to copy that to any notebook you create.

-The geometric capabilities are provided by GeoPandas, which is a combination of pandas data library and shapely geometry library.
-You'll be using the documentation for both.
+We're working on several scripts that run outside a Django environment.
+This is in flux, but here's one you can try:
+`LOCAL_DB=1 ./manage.py runscript richard_parcel_test`
+This comes from the scripts/ directory, and you can create more files there.

 # Copying data from one DB to another